apache/datafusion-comet/docs/source/contributor-guide/contributing.md

 We maintain a list of good first issues in GitHub [here](https://github.com/apache/datafusion-comet/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).

+The list of currently supported Spark expressions can be found at

 ## Reporting issues

 We use [GitHub issues](https://github.com/apache/datafusion-comet/issues) for bug reports and feature requests.